kyahia/multi-cloud-terraform/modules/vm/gcp/README.md

 # Terrafrom Virtual Machine module
-This module allows creating a Virtual Machine in the cloud provider AZURE
+This module allows creating a Virtual Machine in the cloud provider GCP

 # Usage (code snippet)
 In the root directory :